aglushkov/serega/README.md

 It can be useful to instantiate serializer before any other business logic to get possible errors earlier.

-Any class-level serialization methods also check depth limit as they also instantiate serializer.
+Any class-level serialization methods also check the depth limit as they also instantiate serializer.

-When depth limit is exceeded `Serega::DepthLimitError` is raised.
+When the depth limit is exceeded `Serega::DepthLimitError` is raised.
-Depth limit error details can be found in additional `Serega::DepthLimitError#details` method
+Depth limit error details can be found in the additional `Serega::DepthLimitError#details` method

-Limit can be checked or changed with next config options:
+The limit can be checked or changed with the next config options:

 - `config.depth_limit.limit`
 - `config.depth_limit.limit=`

-There are no default limit, but it should be set when enabling plugin.
+There is no default limit, but it should be set when enabling the plugin.

 ```ruby
 class AppSerializer < Serega